GRVigo/GRCube3/README.md

 # GRCube3
-C++ classes for 3x3x3 Rubik's cube
+C++ classes for 3x3x3 Rubik's cube.

+The objective of this code is to search for algorithms that solve the cube, so that it is as fast as possible.

 To understand this code you must be familiar with the [notation of the rubik's cube](https://ruwix.com/the-rubiks-cube/notation/).